UNJ vs. UN

 UNJ Bolt into UN Nut = In most cases an interference fit at the

-thread minor diameter.
-Functional problems are also possible.
+thread minor diameter; functional problems are possible.*

 SCREW THREAD WORK PLUG GAGES

-The only difference between the internal UNJ thread and the standard
+UN = UNJ The only difference between the internal UNJ thread and the standard

 UN threaded is that the UNJ thread has a larger minor diameter.